IUDataStructuresCourse/course-web-page-spring-2025/lectures/dfs.md

           DFS(v, G, parent_map, visited)

-DFS and BFS both are good choices for generic search problems, that is, when you're searching for a vertex.
+DFS and BFS both are good choices for generic search problems, that is, when you're just searching for a vertex.

 - BFS may require more storage if the graph has many high degree vertices because the queue gets big.